gisodal/vimgdb/README.md

 1. GNU Gdb with python support.
 Verify in Gdb with:

        (gdb) python-interactive

 2. Vim with clientserver capability.
 Verify by looking for +clientserver with:

        vim --version

 ## Installation

-Vimgdb can be run from the root of its source directory by typing `bin/vimgdb`, but requires installation to be run from anywhere:
+Vimgdb can be run from the root of its source directory by running `bin/vimgdb-server` and `bin/vimgdb`, but requires installation to be run from anywhere:

     > python setup.py install